Mjh9122/ML_lit_review/README.md

-# ML_lit_review
+# Machine Learning Literature Review
-A collection of seminal ML papers which I plan on reading.
+A collection of seminal ML papers which I plan on reading and replicating to learn new techniques and develop deeper understanding of fundamental ones as well.
+Project Started on 11/20/24.
+1/20 Completed as of 11/21/2024.

 # Papers